symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

 of them can be abstracted.
 So again using an ORM one could create a pluggable system for mangaging tree structures with different algorithms which prevent binding the business logic of the CMS to a particular algorithm.

+However it should be said once more, that all Bundles and Components in the CMF are developed to enable any persistent storage API and we welcome contributions for adding implementations for other storage systems.
+So for example RoutingExtraBundle currently only provides Document classes for PHPCR ODM, but the interfaces defined in the Routing component are storage agnostic and we would accept a contribution to add Doctrine ORM support.

 PHPCR
 ~~~~~